Grifano/easyBUDGET/README.md

 - LinkedIn - [@Grifano](https://www.linkedin.com/in/serhii-orlenko-44aaa4a3/)

 ### Acknowledgments
-To Ahmad for his article about styling custom scrool-bar https://ishadeed.com/article/custom-scrollbars-css/ To David Adeneye for his article where his explain what is a PropTypes https://www.smashingmagazine.com/2020/08/mastering-props-proptypes-react/
+🙏 To Ahmad for his [article](https://ishadeed.com/article/custom-scrollbars-css/) about styling custom scrool-bar.
+🙏 To David Adeneye for his [article](https://www.smashingmagazine.com/2020/08/mastering-props-proptypes-react/) where his explain what is a PropTypes.
-To Rafael Leitão thanks to him, I understood how useRef is works https://dev.to/carlosrafael22/using-refs-in-react-functional-components-part-1-useref-callback-ref-2j5i
+🙏 To Rafael Leitão thanks to his [post](https://dev.to/carlosrafael22/using-refs-in-react-functional-components-part-1-useref-callback-ref-2j5i), I understood how useRef is works.
-To Shedrack Akintayo for his article about styling React components https://www.smashingmagazine.com/2020/05/styling-components-react/
+🙏 To Shedrack Akintayo for his [article](https://www.smashingmagazine.com/2020/05/styling-components-react/) about styling React components.
-To Michał Bednarz for his article about "Absolute import" https://dev.to/mr_frontend/absolute-imports-in-create-react-app-3ge8
+🙏 To Michał Bednarz for his [article](https://dev.to/mr_frontend/absolute-imports-in-create-react-app-3ge8) about "Absolute import".